-They will work together with other people to address the problems and ensure everyone is safe.
+Who will work together with other people to address the problems and ensure everyone is safe.

 School policies are in place to ensure that there is a consistent approach to practices throughout The Oxford Academy and that they are understood and adhered to by staff, governors and volunteers.
 Adults have a tremendous impact on young children and with this in mind adults at The Oxford Academy: